akumm2k/Ideas/thoughts.md

 - You have to suffer voluntarily.
 You have to do everything you want to do with full consent, absolutely volutarily, in order to do anything approximating something perfect.

+- While there are certainly psychopaths out there, most men aren’t as creepy as they are naive.
+  Labeling someone as "creepy" doesn’t help them improve--it just brands them.
+  Worse, it may push them into internalizing that label, eventually becoming what they’ve been accused of.